-Fig. 33: TwinCAT PLC Control after startup
+Fig. 25: TwinCAT PLC Control after startup

-Sample variables and a sample program have been created and stored under the name "PLC_example.pro":
+Example variables and an example program have been created and stored under the name "PLC_example.pro":

-Fig. 34: Sample program with variables after a compile process (without variable integration)
+Fig. 26: Example program with variables after a compile process (without variable integration)

 Warning 1990 (missing "VAR_CONFIG") after a compile process indicates that the variables defined as external (with the ID "AT%I" or "AT%Q") have not been assigned.
 After successful compilation, TwinCAT PLC Control creates a ".tpy" file in the directory in which the project was stored.
 This file (".tpy") contains variable assignments and is not known to the System Manager, hence the warning.
 Once the System Manager has been notified, the warning no longer appears.